codymoorhouse/io/blog2.md

 This reset my new branch to the point in time just before mig-hub began to make changes.
-I now could pull all of mig-hub's changes without any conflicts, which is exactly what I did. the next command I issued was:
+I now could pull all of mig-hub's changes without any conflicts, which is exactly what I did.

 <pre>git pull https://github.com/mig-hub/io.git</pre>